nrajasin/Network-intrusion-dataset-creator/README.md

 sudo tshark  -i eth0 -a duration:120 -w /tmp/foo.pcap -F pcap
 ```

-## Source Code
+# Source Code
 * The source tree is formatted with _black_ in _Visual Studio Code_
-* The source code is slowly migrating to the pep8 standard https://realpython.com/python-pep8/

-## performance
+# performance
-This progam makes use of 4 cores including one for tshark
+This progam makes use of 5 cores, 4 for python Python and one for tshark

 This benchmark prior to adding a back the queue between detectors and services.
 That topic degraded performance by 10% on a quad core.
 It added a 5th process.